-• New applicants must establish a user account at kyjusticeigx.intelligrants.com.
-Please note validation of new user accounts will take 48-72 business hours.
+New applicants must establish a user account at kyjusticeigx.intelligrants.com.
+Validation of new user accounts will take 48-72 business hours.
 It is not necessary to establish an additional account for returning applicants.

 Proposals should be concise, clearly written and submitted through Intelligrants 10.0(IGX).
 Content should be supported by data with appropriate citations.